 In this recipe I have used Swiss brown mushrooms because I love the nutty taste but you can substitute with any type you like.
 The white button mushroom is the most common which works well too.

-How to Make Breakfast Salad with Mushrooms, Avocado and Tomatoes
+How to Make Vegan Breakfast Salad with Sage Mushrooms

 How To Prepare The Mushrooms